itsadrianapaiva/amr-app/README.md

 The **StripeEvent** model implements webhook idempotency by storing unique event IDs with a database-level uniqueness constraint, ensuring each payment event processes exactly once even under retry storms.

+The **BookingJob** model implements a durable async job queue for booking-related side effects (invoice issuance, email notifications).
+Jobs are claimed atomically by the processor using updateMany semantics, track retry attempts with configurable max attempts, and store execution results as JSON.
+A unique constraint on (bookingId, type) ensures exactly-once job creation per booking action, providing idempotency at the queue level.

 The **CompanyDiscount** model stores percentage-based discounts keyed by Portuguese NIF for B2B customer pricing.

 Date handling deserves special attention: all dates are stored in UTC but normalized to Lisbon calendar days to handle DST transitions correctly.
 The booking's `during` column is a generated PostgreSQL tsrange that enables efficient overlap queries using the `@>` containment operator.